signalfx/splunk-otel-js/README.md

 npm install @opentelemetry/instrumentation-http --save
 ```

+Note: If you are using NPM 6 or older, it'll warn you about missing peer dependencies.
+All of these dependencies are instrumentation packages and are completely optional.
+You can install the ones you need and ignore the rest.
+NPM 7+ supports optional peer dependencies feature and will not complain about this.

 You can find a list of instrumentation packages supported out of the box [here](#default-instrumentation-packages).

 You can also install additional packages and use them as described [here](#custom-instrumentation-packages).